 Employees' Payroll Taxes Complications

 Employee paychecks deductions such as Social Security, Medicare, and other taxes fall under payroll taxes.
 If your PEO switch timing is wrong, taxes already paid will not count, and you will bear the burden of paying those dues.
 You could end up parting with up to $100,000 depending on the number of your employees and the amount on the payroll.
+Payroll mistakes like this can really cost your company.

 Who is the Right PEO For Your Business?